javiersantos/AdBlockerAdvise/README.md

-# AdblockerAdvise
+# AdBlockerAdvise
-Android Library to check if there is an Ad blocker activated and shows a Dialog.
+Android Library to check if there is an Ad Blocker activated and shows a customizable dialog.

+AdBlockerAdvise works on API 8+.

 ## Implementation
 ### With default title and content